OVAL-Community/Repo-Meta-WG/README.md

 - David Ries
 - David Waltermire

-If you'd like to join us or provide feedback of any kind, please contact us via the mailing list (list details TBD).
+If you'd like to join us or provide feedback of any kind, please contact us via the [mailing list](https://list.nist.gov/scap-dev-content).

+## Join Us!

+If you are interested in following along, joining the working group, asking us questions or providing feedback, please join the [mailing list](https://list.nist.gov/scap-dev-content) and let us know!

 ## Status